-Especially for First Time Buyers in Bristol the higher your credit score, the more chance you have of your mortgage application will be accepted.
-No one is guaranteed to get taken though, and Lenders have their internal scoring systems.
+Especially for First-Time Buyers in Bristol the higher your credit score, the more chance you have of your mortgage application will be accepted.
+No one is guaranteed to get a mortgage though, and Lenders have their internal scoring systems.

 Each Lender has developed its system of scoring over the years.
 Do not worry if you fail with one Lender.
 Other mortgage lenders may be more forgiving.
 It is your Mortgage Advisor’s job to match you to the right Lender, hopefully, the first time, but this is not an exact science.
 Both you and your Mortgage Advisor want the same thing, which is that you end up with the best deal available to you.

 There are several different credit reference agencies in the UK, including Experian and Equifax.
 It is a good idea to check as many of these agencies as possible to get a rounded picture of your credit score.
 Also, one of the agencies may be holding incorrect data.
 Checking with several agencies will help you identify any such discrepancies.
 We personally would recommend the use of Check My File as this brings these varying scores under one platform for you to look at.

 Multiple credit searches can harm your score.
 Be careful when using price comparison websites which are significant culprits of credit searching on individuals.
 If you know you want to apply for a mortgage soon, it is wise to avoid using for any other credit.
 While having some confidence and paying it back is a good thing for your score, in the long run, Lenders do not like to see you increasing your borrowings just before making a mortgage application.

 Being on the electoral roll adds many points onto your score.
 It indicates stability and Lenders like that.
 Ensure your name gets spelled correctly and that it’s your current address is registered, not an old one.
 If not logged, it is easy to do so online.